Amage2/PawFinds-Pet-Adoption-System-Front-end-with-React-Js/README.md

 1. Clone the repository: `git clone https://github.com/KaShiekzmi/PawFinds-Pet-Adoption-System-Front-end-with-React-Js.git`
 2. Install dependencies: `npm install`

-## Compatibility
-Please note that this project is designed specifically for laptop screens and is not responsive for other devices.
-The development of this project was carried out during my internship, which has now come to an end.

 ## Contributing
 We welcome contributions to improve PawFinds!
 To contribute, follow these steps: